Commencement

 Baccalaureate

-Baccalaureate is a multifaith ceremony for undergraduates that incorporates the many spiritual and cultural traditions of the Brown community.
-The ceremony starts on College Green with a procession that leads graduating seniors to the First Baptist Church in America.
+Held at First Baptist Church in America, Baccalaureate is a multifaith ceremony for undergraduates that incorporates the many spiritual and cultural traditions of the Brown community.
 Due to limited seating capacity, only seniors are allowed into the church.
-All guests and family members are invited to watch the ceremony from Front Green, where the event is livestreamed.
-Graduating seniors must wear regalia (gowns only).
+All guests and family members may watch the ceremony via livestream from designated locations.

 University Procession